Robert Lee Bullard: World War I

+On August 1st, his corps moved to the Vesle area near the Marne river where it assumed command of the U.S. 3rd Division, 28th Division, and 32nd Division.
+It was during this period that the 32nd and 28th Divisions fought the Battle of Fismes and Fismette (August 3rd-September 1st, 1918), the only notable urban battle for the AEF during World War I. The town of Fismes changed hands five times during the battle.
+After the fighting concluded, Bullard felt compelled to send a memorandum to Pershing explaining a tragic incident in the battle's final days.
+Concerned about the exposed nature of the position north of the Vesle River in Fismette, Bullard had ordered the withdrawal of all forces south to Fismes.
+This order was countermanded by the French general commanding the 6th Army, an order that Bullard reluctantly obeyed.
+As a result, an entire company in the 28th Division was killed or captured.
+Bullard considered it "the only accident of my military career".

-General Pershing created the Second U.S. Army in October 1918 and appointed Bullard as its first commander with the rank of lieutenant general.
+General Pershing created the Second U.S. Army on October 10 and appointed Bullard as its first commander with the temporary rank of lieutenant general.
 At the same time he turned over command of the U.S. First Army to Lieutenant General Hunter Liggett.
-Pershing retained his position as commander of the AEF with authority over both of the armies.
+Pershing retained his position as commander of the AEF with authority over both of the armies, becoming effectively an army group commander.

+Bullard held a low opinion of Black American troops, writing in his diary that they were "hopelessly inferior."
+Historian Tyler E. Stovall described this view as part of a tradition of white U.S. military officers ascribing any failings on the part of African-American soldiers to "innate racial inadequacies".

 Bullard's military actions have also been subject to criticism.
 In the Battle of Montfaucon, Bullard reportedly refused orders to turn the flank of the German troops with his 4th Division as he did not want to help Major General George H. Cameron, commander of V Corps, get credit for taking the German fortress at Montfaucon.
 Due to his alleged disobedience or deliberate misinterpretation of orders, the 79th Division, part of Cameron's V Corps, had no support to their right and suffered unnecessarily severe casualties as they performed a frontal attack on the fortress.
 Additionally, Bullard continued to conduct offensive operations, with full knowledge that the Armistice with Germany was due to take effect in a few hours, was criticized by Alden Brooks in his post-war account of the war, As I Saw It (1930).